 Eight or nine o'clock Eastern.

-Uh-oh, panic set in, and you could see it.
+Uh-oh, panic set in and you could see it.

-Doesn't putting a lot of Democrats focused on impeaching the president, which is not going to pass in the Senate, it's not really going to go anywhere in that sense.
+Doesn't putting a lot of Democrats focused on impeaching the president, which is not going to pass in the Senate, it's not really going to go anywhere in that sense, doesn't that take away focus from the tabletop issues that you and other Democrats say they want to run on?

 So, you know, let me just say, if you've actually read the Mueller report, it's all laid out there.